Financial Tax Planning

 The U.S. Tax Code offers substantial opportunities for tax savings for real estate developers and others with financial interests in real estate.
 Understanding the tax code provisions concerning capital gains, depreciation, tax basis of acquired property, passive losses and credits, installment sales, and other concepts are but a few relevant concerns.
 Furthermore, one must also understand the interplay among these and other important considerations.
 In certain situations, real estate firms and developers may be able to utilize losses to offset tax obligations for years to come.

-Offering More than 20 Years of Tax Transactional Experience as an Attorney and CPA
+Offering More than 20 Years of Combined Tax Transactional Experience as an Attorney and CPA

 At the Orange County and Los Angeles Tax Law Offices of David W. Klasing, we provide tax transaction guidance to individuals and businesses.
 Mr. Klasing is dually certified tax attorney and CPA who offers more than 20 years of experience in tax planning matters.
 Mr. Klasing has the skills and experience level to provide comprehensive tax planning and preparation services.
 His background as a CPA, masters’ degree in taxation, and experience as a tax attorney provides him with unique insights into the intricate tax planning details involved in highly complicated matters.
 Mr. Klasing and all of the tax professionals at the Tax Law Office of David W. Klasing are committed to helping you avoid excessive tax payments and potential tax-related legal issues.